Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 - Main key lights that should follow the camera angle.
 - Directional lighting that needs to rotate with each camera position.
 - Consistent primary illumination across all camera angles.
+- **Highlights and rim lights**: If you want highlights that work similarly across all angles, place them inside the pivot.
+Highlights placed outside the pivot can become too strong and overexposed when the camera moves behind the original position.

 ### Lights Outside the Pivot